morphed

 Yes.
 Images generated with Nano Banana on platforms like Morphed can be used for commercial purposes including marketing materials, social media content, product listings, and client projects.
 Always check the specific terms of the platform you are using.

-How long should my Nano Banana prompts be?
+How long should prompts be?

-Why do my Nano Banana images look "AI-generated"?
+Why do my images look obviously AI-generated?

 Three common causes: missing lighting specification (add "soft studio lighting from the left"), no imperfections (add "visible skin pores" or "slight film grain"), and empty adjectives instead of specific details.
 Replace "beautiful portrait" with "portrait with Rembrandt lighting, visible skin texture, natural expression."

 Use Morphed's Character Lock feature to maintain facial geometry and clothing across generations.
 In prompts, describe the character with consistent, specific details (hair color, clothing, accessories) and use reference images when available.
+Nano Banana 2 supports consistency for up to 5 characters and 14 reference objects.